georgefairbairn/online-cookbook/README.md

 ### Order Recipes

 The user also has the option to order the recipes by views or by likes.
+This functionality can be found by clicking on the `sidenav` icon on mobile or larger screens, and then navigating to the relevant 'Order By...' dropdown.
 This calls on a route in the `app.py` file that queries the database for all the recipes, but organises them in descending order of the criteria the user has selected (e.g. most viewed to least viewed).
 This is implemented by using:

 `mongo.db.recipes.find().sort(criteria, -1)`